-Fixed remuneration is set based on a combination of the individual's capability and experience, market position (assessed against the relevant NAB fixed remuneration range), internal relativities, work performance and pay equity considerations.
+Fixed remuneration is set based on a combination of role complexity and responsibilities, the individual's capability and experience, internal and external market role relativities, work performance and pay equity considerations.

 Short-Term Incentives

 STI is determined based on a combination of business and individual performance.